MicrosoftDocs/customer-insights/ci-docs/data/export-braze.md

 1. In the **Connection for export** field, choose a connection from the Braze section.
 Contact an administrator if no connection is available.

-1. Enter your REST Endpoint into the **Hostname** field in the following format: `rest.iad-03.braze.com`.

 1. Enter a name for the export.

+1. Provide the segment identifier ID of the segment in Braze you want to export your data to.
+The segment identifier ID for a segment in Braze can be found in the segment details page at the bottom in the section "API Identifier".

 1. In the **Data matching** section:
-   - In the **Email** field, select the field that represents a customer's email address.
    - In the **Braze customer ID** field, select the field that represents the [User ID of a record in Braze](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/analytics/setting_user_ids#suggested-user-id-naming-convention).
      - Mapping the User ID of Braze to the Braze customer ID field in Customer Insights - Data will result in updating existing records in Braze when exporting.
      - Mapping a different ID field which does not represent the User ID of a record in Braze, or an empty field will result in creating records in Braze when exporting.
-   - The segments in Braze will be created with the same name of the segment in Customer Insights - Data.
+   - In the **Email** field, select the field that represents a customer's email address.

    You can choose more, optional fields for matching data.